Sicherheit: Mehrere Probleme in QEMU - Pro-Linux

-Name : qemu Product : Fedora 25 Version : 2.7.0 Release : 4.fc25 URL : http://www.qemu.org/ Summary : QEMU is a FAST! processor emulator Description : QEMU is a generic and open source processor emulator which achieves a good emulation speed by using dynamic translation.
+Name : qemu Product : Fedora 24 Version : 2.6.2 Release : 2.fc24 URL : http://www.qemu.org/ Summary : QEMU is a FAST! processor emulator Description : QEMU is a generic and open source processor emulator which achieves a good emulation speed by using dynamic translation.
 QEMU has two operating modes:

 * Full system emulation.
 In this mode, QEMU emulates a full system (for example a PC), including a processor and various peripherials.
 It can be used to launch different Operating Systems without rebooting the PC or to debug system code. * User mode emulation.
 In this mode, QEMU can launch Linux processes compiled for one CPU on another CPU.